 Actively managed funds tend to have higher fees than passively managed funds.
 This is because research and transactional fees tend to be costly.
 If an actively managed fund charges 3% and the benchmark index earns 10% then the actively managed fund must earn 13% just to match the index.
 If you invest in a hedge fund, you may have to pay a management fee regardless of the performance of the fund.
 Sometimes, active managers even charge a performance fee as well that can be as much as 20% profit of the returns.

 Additionally, there is controversy around the performance of active managers and if they produce superior returns.
-In fact, over the past 15 years, 92.43% of large-cap managers, 95.13% of mid-cap managers, 97.70 of small-cap managers failed to surpass their benchmark index.
+In fact, over the past 15 years, 92.43% of large-cap managers, 95.13% of mid-cap managers, 97.70% of small-cap managers failed to surpass their benchmark index, according to the American Enterprise Institute.
 Also, over three years, active managers underperformed the market by 0.36%.

 Active Management vs. Passive Management